 Yes – hiking Mount Agung is very challenging.
 It is the most difficult hiking in Bali and Java, similar to extremely challenging Mount Rinjiani Volcano Hike in Lombok.
 Do not compare this hike to Mount Batur, which is a short, quite easy hike.

-You should be in good physical condition, have hiking experience and be prepared for steep, rugged terrain.
+You should also have hiking experience and be prepared for steep, rugged terrain.
 The ascent to the summit of Mount Agung involves steep rock climbing with sections of loose rocks and gravel.
 Mount Agung should be only approached by experienced & adventurous hikers.

 It was one of the most difficult hikes I have ever done, including Everest Base Camp & Telica Volcano (both ways on foot in Tenerife).